chillancezen/fortimanager-ansible-generator/ansible-fortimanager-generic/README.md

 ```

 #### `method` and `params` with hierarchies
-we also provide another way to write the ansible playbook which is less error-prone.
+We also provide another way to write the ansible playbook which is less error-prone.
 Basically, a yaml-json conversion is done in playbook.
 In the module schema, only top-level parameters `method` and `params` are defined.

-the following example is written in `method` and `params` style:
+The following example is written in `method` and `params` style:
 ```
 - hosts: fortimanager01
   connection: httpapi